 Passive design elements like these mean that the architecture and the design is inherently sustainable from conception rather than an afterthought.

 The entire façade is punctured and softened by the extensive landscaping allowed for in the double and triple height voids.
 Each floor has been designed to offer sightlines to green, be it via the trees dotted up the façade or the large concrete planters across the balconies.

-As a gas-neutral building and passive in its approach to sun shading, along with an array of other green initiatives, “the project is a direct response to the current climate and biodiversity emergency” says associate director Stephen McGarry.
+As a gas-neutral building and passive in its approach to sun shading, along with an array of other green initiatives, “the project is a direct response to the current climate and biodiversity emergency” says Associate Director Stephen McGarry.

-Bruce Street is the first proposal to pass the Melbourne City Council’s new Green Factor Tool.
+Bruce Street is the first project to pass the Melbourne City Council’s new Green Factor Tool.
 The initiative, which has recently been formally adopted, will impose a positive obligation on landscape designers, architects, planners and developers to improve the extent of vegetation cover on private land in Melbourne.

-Carr are also designing the interior spaces and test fits, which ensures the exterior language is seamlessly translated throughout the tenancies and amenities.
+Carr also designed the interior spaces and test fits, which ensures the exterior language is seamlessly translated throughout the tenancies and amenities.
 “By drawing on the collective experience of our dual-disciplined team, there is an opportunity for a robust conversation and debate around design detailing and resolution” explains Associate Richard Healy.

 Internally the building gradually transitions from brick pavers to concrete, bringing with it the rust red tones of the brick through the metal detailing and paintwork.
 Comprising two lobby spaces side-by-side, the ground floor works hard to elegantly conceal extensive services and amenities, providing a serene space that is paired back in aesthetic.